prashantgupta24/node-randomstring/README.md

 ####
 We are using **Mocha** as the testing framework and **Istanbul** to measure test coverage.
 We have used the technique of constraint based test generation to increase the coverage.
 We are running the static analysis tool **PMD** on the source code.
-With the help of the precommit hook , we have ensured that a commit gets rejected if test coverage is less than 80% or if any of the rules in PMD analysis is failed or any security token or key is detected.
+With the help of the precommit hook , we have ensured that a commit gets rejected if statement test coverage is less than 80% or if the custom rule in PMD analysis is violated or any security token or key is detected.

 ##Jenkins Configuration